wlzywang/skill-scan-api/README.md

 # Skill TSA

-**Security scanner for Claude Code skills.** Scan any skill before you install it — get a structured safety report with MITRE ATT&CK-mapped findings, a clear verdict, and a plain-English summary.
+**Skill TSA — safety scanner for Claude Code SKILL.md files, scripts, templates, and references.** Scan any skill before you install it — get a structured safety report with MITRE ATT&CK-mapped findings, a clear verdict, and a plain-English summary.

 > Claude Code skills are powerful — but installing one means running someone else's code on your machine.
 Skill TSA tells you what a skill does before you trust it.